How to Install GitHub Desktop on Ubuntu Linux

 Update GitHub Desktop

 Update procedures vary by installation method.
-Consequently, Flatpak and APT repository installations receive updates automatically through their respective package managers, while manual .deb installations require downloading new releases.
+Flatpak and APT repository installations receive updates automatically through their respective package managers, while manual .deb installations require downloading new releases.

 To update Flatpak installations system-wide, run:

-sudo flatpak update
+sudo flatpak update --system

 sudo apt update && sudo apt upgrade

-However, manual .deb installations require downloading the latest package from the shiftkey/desktop releases page and reinstalling it with apt (for example, rerun sudo apt install ./GitHubDesktop-*.deb) following the same procedure as the initial installation.
+However, manual .deb installations require downloading the latest package from the shiftkey/desktop releases page and reinstalling it with APT (for example, rerun sudo apt install ./GitHubDesktop-*.deb) following the same procedure as the initial installation.

 Remove GitHub Desktop